Legal Notice & Privacy Policy

 Value: 2.1326744211.152121609094-5

 Purpose: By default, analytics.js uses the _ga cookie to store the user ID.
-It is basically used to differentiate between website visitors.
+Basically, it helps tell website visitors apart.

 Name: _gid